wildfly/quickstart/jts/README.md

 		cd <JTS_QUICKSTART_HOME>/application-component-1
 		mvn package

-You can now deploy the artifact to JBoss AS by executing the following command.
+You can now deploy the artifact to the JBoss application server by executing the following command.
 Again, due to the way the application is written (with little failure detection), it is best to deploy application-component-2 first so that when application-component-1 is deployed it can resolve the EJB from the other container: